Marcellis/mad-codelabs/docs/level5-task1/level5-task1.md

 We also access the `viewModel` for the current Note so we can pre-fill the text fields with the title and text from that Note!

 Positive
-: All done Run the app, check if all the functionalities are working and push to your Github Repository
+: All done Run the app, check if all the functionalities are working and push to your GitLab Repository